 The Homeland Security and Criminal Justice Institute’s Aspiring Leaders Academy invites you to experience an opportunity that will help discover your talents and skills as well as clarify your academic and career goals.

-Students are a part of a three-student cohort – all of whom share a common interest in criminal justice or homeland security.
+Students are a part of a three-person cohort.
+Each student shares a common interest in criminal justice or homeland security.
 Each mentee is assigned one faculty member.
 At the start of the term, mentees and mentors attend an orientation program together.
 Mentees and mentors will meet throughout the term to discuss personal goals and academic progress, to explore career options and opportunities, and to build character and leadership skills.
 As you grow, you and your fellow mentees will complete an Engaged Learning Project under the direction of your faculty mentor.

 To be an aspiring leader, you must: